GrantWils23/Portfolio-Project-3---Python-Essentials/README.md

 <li>Have ships larger that 1 x 1 appear on the grid.</li>
 <li>Allow the players to select the size of the board and how many battleships there can be.</li>
 <li>Allow the player to position the ships themselves.</li>
-<li>Have a turn counter. how many goes it took for the player to win.</li>
 <li>To create a time delay between text display and shoots fired by the computer's turn to create a better flow to the game.</li>
 <br>